KingImereda/JBC-Database-Project/README.md

 From dbo.CC_Data

 ```
 #### Result : In all, there are 158,978 missing values.
-[Merch_zipcode] column account for (158,523) , [Lat] column account for (434) and [Merch_Lat] column acount for(1).
+[Merch_zipcode] column account for (158,523) , [Lat] column account for (434) and [Merch_Lat] column acount for(1) missing value.

-Upon further investigation, this result was corroborated by comparing it with the excel source file.
+#### Upon further investigation, this result was cheched by comparing it with independent  results the excel source file.

-The findings was communicated to the Data Owners and management and the following resolved were taken
+The findings was communicated to the Data Owners and management and the following resolved were taken.

 - Real-time Validation : Due to the sensitivity of Credit Card Fraud "Not Null" constraint should be apply to all columns in the Credit Card table.

 - That Merchant Latitude and Longitude columns should be use to triangulate location of the Merchants with missing value [Merch_zipcode] column .

 - Geographic Proximity: Since we have the Merchant_Latitude and Merchant_Longitude, we should use a geocoding API to impute the missing merchant_Zipcode based on the closest known location.

-### Check for Data Consistency in [Amount] Column
+### Check for Data Consistency in Amount Column.

 ```
 SELECT *